Table of Contents

 6. Investigate your competition

-If you want to increase your sales on Amazon, it’s essential that you investigate your competition.
+If you want to increase sales on Amazon, it’s essential that you investigate your competition.
 A competitor analysis provides your business with valuable information on that company’s keyword strategy, as well as their approach to advertising and marketing on Amazon.

 It’s critical to mention that your competitor analysis shouldn’t focus on copying your competition’s strategy.
 Instead, you want it to inform and enhance yours.
 That way, your plan is stronger than your competitor’s.